To add content, ask questions.

 - Thanks and Appreciation

-A comprehensive list of French vocabulary for expressing thanks and appreciation, including phrases, context, and example sentences.
+French vocabulary for expressing thanks and appreciation, including words and phrases for gratitude, politeness, and acknowledging kindness.

 - Goodbyes